Purnells

 Background to bankruptcy case study - An unhappy situation

-Our fictional couple Tony and Cherie (who we shall say live in Plymouth) told me that they were happily married or were so until Tony got into financial difficulties!
-Tony explains to me that they own their home in joint names, it is worth £200,000 and there is a mortgage of £180,000 still owing.
+Our fictional couple Ben and Liz (who we shall say live in Plymouth) told me that they were happily married or were so until Ben got into financial difficulties!
+Ben explains to me that they own their home in joint names, it is worth £200,000 and there is a mortgage of £180,000 still owing.

-Cherie is not at all over the moon that Tony has got into difficulties in respect of his sole trading business and it transpires that he owes £350,000 to his creditors - mainly the Taxman and the Vatman.
-She tells me that all of Tony's earnings are going out trying to settle those creditors but Tony is just robbing Peter to pay Paul and robbing his family most of all even though he is trying to work 24 hours a day.
+Liz is not at all over the moon that Ben has got into difficulties in respect of his sole trading business and it transpires that he owes £350,000 to his creditors - mainly HMRC.
+She tells me that all of Ben's earnings are going out trying to settle those creditors but Ben is just robbing Peter to pay Paul and robbing his family most of all even though he is trying to work 24 hours a day.

 Question

-Cherie asks me "If Tony is made bankrupt can I keep my lovely house?
-He's such a bas......"
+Liz asks me "If Ben is made bankrupt can I keep my lovely house?"

-While trying to keep the peace I told Cherie how to calculate the sum needed to safeguard the house from Tony's business ventures for all time.
+I therefore explained to Liz how to calculate the sum needed to safeguard the house from Ben's business ventures.

 The calculation

-The sum needed is identified by calculating the value of Tony's half interest in the equity in the home.
+The sum needed is identified by calculating the value of Ben's half interest in the equity in the home.

 £